morahman97/PillBuddy/Lab2/README.md

 ECE 140B Group Assignment 2

 - We chose a dataset containing the number of searches of various diseases in the US over time.
-  We chose this in particular because our project is centered around health and we wanted to get a broader sense of health concerns in the US.
+  More information on the dataset can be found at https://www.kaggle.com/GoogleNewsLab/health-searches-us-county We chose this in particular because our project is centered around health and we wanted to get a broader sense of health concerns in the US.

 - The five questions we chose to answer are: